PicoCreator/QKV-Transformers-are-RNNs/README.md

 We then either substitute the target token embedding, or zero it out respectively.

-> @ TODO : Example digram of how we modify

 Resulting into the following effect (list was shorten for simplicity, refer to notebook for larger outputs)

 ![Table of llama3 results, with modification](./imgs/small-prompt-table-of-outcomes.png)